marcosvbras/gamification-challenge/README.md

 ...**DARY**!

 It's awesome to build things with Rails, everything is so intuitive and simple.
 With only few minutes you can have something running and the framework gives a lot of tips for you.
-The difficulty here was not being able to stop looking for ways to improve a small project like that and to create the best ``README.md`` of the Dito's recruitment process.
+The difficulty here was not being able to stop looking for ways to improve a small project like that.